 In these videos from a Cochrane Learning Live webinar delivered in partnership with GESI: the Global Evidence Synthesis Initiative, Dr Andrea C. Tricco discusses the importance of knowledge synthesis, different types of knowledge syntheses and how to select the most appropriate knowledge synthesis method to address a particular research question posed by knowledge users.
 Dr G. Arun Kumar shares the experience of his team in reviewing the evidence on the implementation of large-scale microfinance programmes over the last three decades in the South Asian region.

+The webinar was delivered in July 2017.
 Below you will find edited videos from the webinar on:

 - Importance of knowledge synthesis